allproxy/allproxy/README.md

 2. Configure your browser to proxy all HTTP requests to the Middleman Proxy.

 ### Forward Proxy Paths for Recording HTTP Messages
-To record HTTP requests go to the Dashboard settings (click gear icon is upper right corner), and add one or more *paths* matching the HTTP requests you'd like to record, as shown below.
+To record HTTP requests go to the Dashboard settings (click gear icon in the upper right corner), and add one or more *paths* matching the HTTP requests you'd like to record, as shown below.
 ![ ](https://github.com/davechri/middleman-proxy/blob/master/images/middleman-forward-proxy-settings.png)

 ### Setting up a Forward Proxy on MacOS